Guides / Building Search UI / Going further

 });

-A search box is a great way to refine a search experience, but sometimes you need to narrow down the results to find what you’re looking for in a specific category.
-You can use useRefinementList()
+A search box is a great way to refine a search experience, but sometimes users need to narrow down the results to find what they’re looking for in a specific category.
+Use the useRefinementList() Hook to filter items based on attributes such as brand, size, or color.

 Mobile devices have limited screen real estate.
 Instead of displaying filters near the list of hits as you would on a desktop website, mobile apps commonly set filters inside a modal.
-With React Native, you can use the <Modal>
+With React Native, use the <Modal> component.

 1